-- New Category: Research in Development – In an effort to encourage the efforts of students new to research, the NYCSEF Scientific Review Committee will invite a limited number of NYCSEF applicants whose projects show great promise but are not competition-ready to join the fair under this new category.
+- Research in Development – NYCSEF will maintain this category to encourage the efforts of students new to research.
+The NYCSEF Scientific Review Committee will invite a limited number of NYCSEF applicants whose projects show great promise but are not competition-ready to join the fair under this new category.
 Students may NOT apply to the Research in Development category.
-Upon review of the projects, the SRC will contact the teachers who sponsored project(s) that the committee deemed 1) not competition-ready and 2) promising for future competition, and 3) in need of further development and will ask the teacher to nominate students to present their work in this category (Only a few projects from each school will be represented in this category.)
+Upon review of the projects, the SRC will contact the teachers who sponsored project(s) that the committee deemed 1) not competition-ready and 2) promising for future competition, and 3) in need of further development and will ask the teacher to nominate and further support students to present their work in this category (Only a few projects from each school will be represented in this category.)
 As a RD category participant, all attending students will participate in all aspects of the fair; however when meeting with judges their projects will not evaluated for the competition.
 RD Judges will provide supportive feedback to help the student further develop his/her/their research so that he/she/they may successfully complete in next year’s fair.
 In addition, all attendees will be matched with a NYCSEF mentor to receive in person and online mentorship with their project development and application.
 New this year, NYCSEF will ask for additional commitment from students and teachers.

-- For projects using human participants: An Expedited Review is not an accepted form of IRB for entry into the NYCSEF competition.
-For incomplete or invalid Human Participants Forms – students will be required to submit a letter from each person associated with the project’s IRB, stating that they have reviewed the project.
+- NYCSEF Rules for projects using human participants: For incomplete or invalid Human Participants Forms – students will be required to submit a letter from each person associated with the project’s IRB, stating that they have reviewed the project.